www.scantips.com

 My own notions about how to prepare our megapixel size camera images for printing are this:

 1. First process to correct the image exposure and white balance, make it be perfect.
 It can really come to life when just right.
-If you might want to print multiple sizes, Save a large processed master copy before any cropping and resampling (so it will still be capable of any future action).
+If you might ever want to print multiple sizes, or a different crop, Save the original master copy before any cropping and resampling (so it will still be capable of any future action).

 2. Crop the image for better composition, for example to eliminate excess surrounding blank space detracting from the subject.
 It also makes the subject larger in the image frame.
 And if to be printed, specifically crop it to match the desired print paper shape (aspect ratio on next page)).